revell-logo

 Primary Arms Classic4-14×44Mil-dot reticle, exposed turrets$229Target shooting

-These entry-level options prove you don’t need to spend thousands for quality optics.
-Focus on clear glass and reliable tracking over fancy features.
+These entry-level options prove that quality optics do not require thousand-dollar budgets.
+Focus on clear glass and reliable tracking over unnecessary features.

 Mid-Range Options $300-$800

 This price range offers the best value for serious shooters.
-Premium features become available without breaking the bank:
+Premium features become available without premium prices:

 ModelMagnificationFeaturesStreet PriceBest For